OpenStackSanDiego/swift-tutorial/README.md

 <LI>Save the downloaded file to your local computer
 </UL>

-Using the <A HREF="http://docs.openstack.org/developer/python-openstackclient/" target="_blank">OpenStackClient</A>, you're going to work with the object store.
-In particular, you're going to use the <A HREF="http://docs.openstack.org/developer/python-openstackclient/command-objects/object.html" target="_blank">Object Store commands</A
+Using the <A  target="_blank" HREF="http://docs.openstack.org/developer/python-openstackclient/">OpenStackClient</A>, you're going to work with the object store.
+In particular, you're going to use the <A  target="_blank" HREF="http://docs.openstack.org/developer/python-openstackclient/command-objects/object.html">Object Store commands</A>

-xxxx